CYCOSER/tg_forwarding_bot/README.md

 python3 main.py
 ```

-To add a channel to the forwarding list, simply forward any message from that channel to the bot.
+To add or delete a channel from the forwarding list, simply forward any message from that channel to the bot.